 Recreational use of Cannabis was legalized in 2017, and the first round of licenses was awarded the following year.

-Market Conditions in Nevada
+Licenses in Nevada

 A bill allowing for marijuana consumption lounges was among a flurry of last-minute measures approved by Nevada lawmakers before they adjourned for the year.